stealthgyro/docker-radarrAnnounced/README.md

 ```

 ## Setting up the application
-Access the webui at `<your-ip>:3467`, for more information check out [sonarrannounced](https://github.com/l3uddz/sonarrAnnounced).
+Access the webui at `<your-ip>:3467`, for more information check out [radarrannounced](https://github.com/stealthgyro/radarrAnnounced).

 ## Info

-* To monitor the logs of the container in realtime `docker logs -f sonarrannounced`.
+* To monitor the logs of the container in realtime `docker logs -f radarrannounced`.

 ## Version Log